 An AAP doctor reviews all other Qualifying Diagnoses made on or before January 7, 2017.
-In addition, an AAP doctor reviews all claims that rely on neuropsychological testing that was rescored under the Norming Agreement.

 Click here for the Diagnosis and Review Table, which summarizes who reviews each Qualifying Diagnosis and what review standard applies.
 Find the kind of Qualifying Diagnosis in column 1 of the Diagnosis and Review Table.
 Then look at column 2 for when it was made and column 5 for who reviews it.